clbanning/mxj/readme.md

    - 'nil' `Map` values, which may represent 'null' JSON values, are encoded as `<tag/>`.
       NOTE: the operation is not symmetric as `<tag/>` elements are decoded as `tag:""` `Map` values, which, then, encode in JSON as `"tag":""` values.
+      ALSO: there is no guarantee that the encoded XML doc will be the same as the decoded one.
+(Go randomizes the walk through map[string]interface{} values.)
+If you plan to re-encode the Map value to XML and want the same sequencing of elements look at NewMapXmlSeq() and m.XmlSeq() - these try to preserve the element sequencing but will added complexity when working with the Map representation.

 <h4>Running "go test"</h4>